andyatkinson/andyatkinson.github.io/events-and-volunteering.md

 We used Stanford's Karel robot with Python to learn some foundational concepts, and covered a number of fun topics like accepting user input, image manipulation and data structures.
 Section Leaders were supported by Stanford lecturers, teaching assistants, and other section leaders.

-Each week to prepare, I'd review most of the lectures and complete the exercises and assignments.
+Each week to prepare, I'd review most of the lectures and complete exercises and assignments.
 This helped me facilitate a discussion and anticipate some of the learners' questions.
 To help manage time and build community, I prepared a slide deck, icebreaker questions, and discussion topics for breakout rooms.

 It was a great experience overall!